ayush-razorpay/rzp-cli/README.md

 And of course the Rzp-Cli is open source with a public repository on GitHub.
 Contributions, features, sample apps from developers are encouraged.

+## Webhook events from Razorpay to your system's terminal.

 ![17c2e2cf49d172005f17b075364ab7cb666b0391](https://user-images.githubusercontent.com/78246948/113145619-4522a400-924c-11eb-8c9b-5a48f153ac51.gif)

+## Replay webhook events locally.

 ![replay](https://user-images.githubusercontent.com/78246948/113146920-de9e8580-924d-11eb-8c95-7e86287f77c1.gif)